About the course

 The following colleges accept students for part-time study on this course:

 How to apply

 It is suggested that you consult the list of CSLS research staff to check that your research interests fall within an area in which the CSLS has research expertise.
-You do not need to make contact with academic members of staff before you apply unless you have specific questions, which are not addressed here or on the CSLS web pages.
+Academic members of staff cannot answer general enquiries about projects and supervision, unless you have specific questions, which are not addressed here or on the CSLS web pages.

 The set of documents you should send with your application to this course comprises the following: